edX Online

 What is Ghidra?

 With Ghidra training, a cybersecurity analyst can use reverse engineering to understand how malware works and identify software vulnerabilities.
-Ghidra enables information security analysts to analyze malware code and functionality to map out its actions.Footnote 3 Since Ghidra is a disassembly tool, there’s no impact to the analysis device when someone’s using Ghidra to analyze malware.
+Ghidra enables information security analysts to analyze malware code and functionality to map out its actions.3 Since Ghidra is a disassembly tool, there’s no impact to the analysis device when someone’s using Ghidra to analyze malware.

 Sign up for special offers, career resources, and recommendations that will help you grow, prepare, and advance in your career.

-Browse Ghidra courses
+Browse online Ghidra Courses

 Stand out in your field